- Bring your own drinks

 Where does this music come from?

-Casanoches is John W. Warren and Bruno Lucini, on classical and electric guitar, and Brazilian and World percussion, performing Latin Classical Psychedelic: rhythmic and melodic music from Brazil, Latin America, and Spain; classic instrumentals from the 60s; stirring original compositions; and unique instrumental arrangements of contemporary music.
+Casanoches is John W. Warren and Bruno Lucini, on classical and electric guitar, and Brazilian and World percussion, respectively, performing Latin Classical Psychedelic.
+Our music includes rhythmic and melodic music from Brazil, Latin America, and Spain; classic instrumentals from the 1960s; stirring original compositions; and unique arrangements of contemporary music.

-With their unique and accessible style that transcends the boundaries of Latin/Brazilian, classical, folk, psychedelic, and electronica romantica, Warren and Lucini present works of Brazilian Afro Samba, Cuban boleros, the Guarani melodies of Paraguayan great Augustín Barrios, and other works of Spanish and Latin American guitar; compelling original works; instrumental arrangements of a popular songs with a psychedelic edge, including Massive Attack, Pink Floyd, Radiohead, Kate Bush, and more; and classics from the 50s and 60s.
+Warren and Lucini present works of Brazilian Afro Samba and Bossa Nova, Cuban boleros, melodies of Paraguayan great Augustín Barrios and other works of Spanish and Latin American guitar; compelling original works; instrumental arrangements of a popular songs with a psychedelic edge, including Massive Attack, Pink Floyd, Radiohead, Kate Bush, and more; and classics from the 50s and 60s.
 The intricate sounds of love, twisted in psychedelic fantasy.

 Location